 Instructions

-Gently mix chopped salmon, melon, cucumber, and chives together in a bowl.
-Cover and place in fridge for at least 20 minutes for flavours to blend.
+Combine the chopped salmon, melon, and cucumber together in a bowl along with finely chopped chives.
+Stir them together until they are well blended, then place the bowl covered in the fridge for at least 20 minutes for the flavours to blend.

-Whip mascarpone with milk in a bowl.
-Mix in lemon juice until well combined, then stir in dill, salt, and pepper.
-Taste and adjust seasonings to your preference.
+Whip the mascarpone cheese and milk together in a bowl.
+Add in freshly squeezed lemon juice and mix well.
+(I like the lemon flavour to be prominent, so I use between 1 ½-2 tablespoons of lemon juice.)
+Then, stir in fresh dill, salt, and pepper.
+Taste test and adjust the flavour to your preference.

 Notes